-In 2016, 3,470 resettled refugees and protected persons from Asia became permanent residents.
-Among the listed countries, Pakistan was the largest source of refugee applicants followed by China.
-Together, both countries accounted for 83% of refugee immigrants from the listed Asian countries.
-Afghanistan, not listed below, is the largest source country of refugees from Asia Pacific Region with 1,910 refugees in 2016.
+In 2017, 3,575 resettled refugees and protected persons from the listed Asian countries became permanent residents.
+Pakistan was the largest source of refugee applicants from these Asian countries followed by China.
+Together, both countries accounted for 70% of refugee immigrants from the listed Asian countries.

 Instantly visualize data on Canada’s national and provincial immigration flows with Asia on our interactive website, The Asia Factor.